chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 ![bg contain](images/ProactiveClusterAutoscalingInKubernetes/1-689.svg)

 <!--
-Surely the the rest made available to the pods?
+Surely the the rest is made available to the pods?
 -->

 ---